Music Performance - Guitar

 - Major

-This diverse and competitive degree program in music performance - guitar offers a solid foundation in instrumental technique, performance, repertoire, pedagogy and musicianship in preparation for careers in performance and/or advanced-level teaching or graduate study in any area related to music and the arts.
+This diverse and competitive degree program in music performance - guitar offers you a solid foundation in instrumental technique, performance, repertoire, pedagogy and musicianship in preparation for careers in performance and/or advanced-level teaching or graduate study in any area related to music and the arts.

 Why Music Performance - Guitar at Stetson University?